 - Keeping older adults mentally and physically healthy

 - Managing age-related illness and disability

 Health psychologists have a distinct focus on health and well-being.
 Unlike most other psychologists, the emphasis is not on psychological-related assessment or treatment.
 Instead, you will focus on how to help prevent illness and promote healthy behaviors, such as regular exercise, eating a balanced diet, and so on.
 In this role, you might work with governmental health agencies in hospitals, healthcare centers, and schools.
 Most of your work will involve educating people so that you might carry out activities such as:

 - Developing health policy

 - Developing hospital procedures

 - Running health workshops on topics such as stopping smoking, eating healthily, and reducing stress

 Human Factors Psychologist

-Human Factors psychologists focus on human thought and behavior, but also on weaknesses and strengths – both psychological and physical.
-Work in this field generally involves assessing and understanding how these human factors affect how we use and interact with our environment, tools and workplace.
-In a nutshell, the purpose of human factors psychology is to ensure that products and services are designed to be safe, effective and user-friendly.
+Human Factors psychologists focus on human thought and behavior but also on weaknesses and strengths – both psychological and physical.
+Work in this field generally involves assessing and understanding how these human factors affect how we use and interact with our environment, tools, and workplace.
+Human factors psychology aims to ensure that products and services are designed to be safe, effective, and user-friendly.

-Industrial and or organizational psychologists are interested in the physical workplace as well as workplace behavior, such as employer/employee interactions.
-This job is one of the highest paid jobs in psychology to date, due to it's economic advantages to businesses.
-Organizational psychology has evolved from simply evaluating employees (and job applicants) to determine suitability, to include a much wider range of tasks, including:
+Industrial and organizational psychologists are interested in the physical workplace and workplace behavior, such as employer/employee interactions.
+This job is one of the highest-paid jobs in psychology due to its economic advantages to businesses.
+Organizational psychology has evolved from simply evaluating employees (and job applicants) to determine suitability to include a much wider range of tasks, including: